LonelessCodes/trixie-ipc/README.md

 # TrixieBot IPC Module

-This is a package used by TrixieBot to communicate with child processes and between independant processes.
+This is a package used by TrixieBot to provide translation layers for a unified, promise-based interface for communicating with child processes and between independant processes.

 ### Editing